-Leila Behnampour is a water rights attorney with nearly a decade of experience in litigation and on transactional matters involving water law, administrative law, real property, and local government law.
-Her clients range from municipalities and special districts, to ditch companies, non-profit entities, private companies, and individuals.
+Leila Behnampour is a water rights attorney with nearly a decade of experience representing public and private sector clients in water rights and related matters across the state of Colorado.
+Her clients include municipalities, special districts, groundwater management districts, ditch companies, non-profit entities, private companies, and individuals.

-Outside of work, Leila enjoys spending time with her husband and two young children, preferably outdoors.
-Some of her favorite activities include mountain biking, skiing, and wildflower hikes in Colorado’s high country.
+Outside of work, Leila enjoys spending time outside with her husband and two young children.
+Some of her favorite activities include mountain biking, skiing, and exploring nature with her kids.

 Conducted due diligence and title examinations for numerous water rights acquisitions.